 The Sword of Truth saga is written by the American author Terry Goodkind.
 The Sword of Truth is by far his most notorious work, having sold more than 25 million copies worldwide.
 He has published other works, such as The Law of Nines, a thriller set in the real world or The Sky People, an alternate history novel which takes place on the planet Venus.

 Is The Sword of Truth related to the Holy Bible?

 No, for some reason lots of people think it is but The Sword of Truth and the Bible are not related.
 Maybe it is because of these bible verses:

 “And take the helmet of salvation, and the sword of the Spirit, which is the word of God,” Ephesians 6:17 ESV

 “For the word of God is living and active, sharper than any two-edged sword, piercing to the division of soul and of spirit, of joints and of marrow, and discerning the thoughts and intentions of the heart.”
 Hebrews 4:12 ESV

 As you see, there is no connection between The Sword of Truth and The Holy Bible.
 It’s just these two verses are similar to the title of the saga and lead to confusion.

 Hope you enjoyed this article as much as you enjoy Terry Goodkind books.
 Will you call it The Legend of the Seeker books or The Sword Truth books? leave a comment and let’s see which of both wins!

-This saga is certainly not as complex as Malazan: Book of The Fallen and not funny as Discworld.
+This saga is certainly not as complex as Malazan: Book of The Fallen order and not funny as Discworld reading order.
 Take a look at the Mitford reading order.

 Discover more on Wottaread.